At a glance…

 - To convert these prices to your local currency click here.

-- The Construction and Renovation project has an extra cost of US$50 per week (excluding the first week) for supervision, materials and the logistics involved in this project.
+- The Construction and Renovation project has an extra cost of US$50 per week for supervision, materials and the logistics involved in this project.
 The Introduction Week incurs a US$20 surcharge.

 - * Terms and Conditions do apply